 Debt consolidation or bill consolidation is a form of financial strategy for merging multiple multiple debts into a single bill that is paid off by another loan.

 In simple words, debt consolidation is when you take out a new loan to pay off many other loans, liabilities, or consumer debts.
-It lowers the overall interest rate, reduces multiple deadlines, and provide the convenience of servicing only one debt at a time.
+It lowers the overall interest rate, reduces multiple deadlines, and provides the convenience of servicing only one debt at a time.

 Debt consolidation is effective on high-interest loans like credit card loans.
 Debt consolidation can be in the form of taking out a loan or signing up for a debt management program that doesn’t include the option of a loan.